Can Aloe Vera Heal Acne Scars? Here's What The Research Says

 3. Aloe vera may boost your other acne treatments.

-Aloe vera naturally contains salicylic acids, which are well-known to help clear up all types of acne, from blackheads to cystic, and everything in between.
+Aloe vera naturally contains salicylic acids5, which are well-known to help clear up all types of acne, from blackheads to cystic, and everything in between.
 Salicylic acid works by "penetrating oil glands and reducing oil production," Bhanusali says, which helps keep pores clear.
-Indeed, according to research, salicylic acid is considered to be one of the best acids for the treatment of acne scars.
-In another study, topical application of aloe vera in combination with tretinoin (a retinoid) was shown to effectively treat acne.
+Indeed, according to research, salicylic acid is considered to be one of the best acids for the treatment of acne scars6.
+In another study, topical application of aloe vera in combination with tretinoin (a retinoid) was shown to effectively treat acne7.

 So, while aloe vera may not be enough to stave off chronic acne on its own, when used in tandem with other acne-fighting products, it can help boost their effectiveness—thanks to its natural level of salicylic acids.
 While this doesn't pertain to acne scars specifically, having less acne inevitably means less future acne scarring.